 This section describes the behaviour of devices running firmware 700 and later.

 It is possible to combine two BS11-BL stations to a gate.
 This can be used to force athletes to pass between the two stations to trigger a timing record.
 Passing outside of the gate will not trigger a timing record.

 A gate consists of a so called gate master and a gate slave.
 The gate master dictates the operating mode and time of day.
 The gate slave acts as a reflector for the signal.

 |The gate slave needs to be programmed in operating mode Beacon Slave.
 The automatic configuration of two equally programmed stations has been dropped since firmware 700 to prevent accidental configuration of a gate.
 A station with operating mode Beacon Slave is not operational without a master station in range.|

-To create a gate as a finish:
+To create a gate:

 Prepare the gate master in Config+.
 Choose the following options

 Operating mode: Beacon Start, Beacon Control or Beacon Finish